 EXPLORE THIS STORY

-Empire in overdrive: spending, losses, and American entanglement
+Empire in overheating: spending, losses, and American quagmire

-The South China Morning Post and CGTN cover the shootdown as one element in a larger picture.
-CGTN reports the death toll from a US-Israeli strike on an Iranian bridge has risen to 13 -- a detail entirely absent from American coverage the same day.
-The SCMP connects the incident to the $1.5 trillion defense budget request and the Hormuz blockade, constructing a narrative of empire in overdrive: the US spends more, loses more, sinks deeper.
-A separate SCMP article about Chinese museums protecting ancient Iranian treasures is revealing: Beijing positions itself as guardian of Iranian civilization while Americans bomb it.
+The South China Morning Post and CGTN cover the shootdown as one element in a larger tableau.
+CGTN reports that the death toll from the US-Israeli strike on an Iranian bridge has risen to 13—a detail completely absent from American coverage the same day.
+The SCMP, meanwhile, connects the incident to the $1.5 trillion defense budget request and the Hormuz blockade, constructing a narrative of empire in overheating: the US spends more, loses more, and bogs down more.
+A separate SCMP article on Chinese museums protecting ancient Iranian treasures is revealing: Beijing positions itself as guardian of Iranian civilization while Americans bomb it.
 The framing is as subtle as it is deliberate.
-China doesn't need to comment on the downed aircraft -- it lets the facts speak of an empire losing control of its own narrative of air dominance.
-And while Washington searches for a pilot in Iranian mountains, Beijing quietly negotiates with Qatar over Hormuz risks.
+China doesn't need to comment on the shot-down jet—it lets facts speak of an empire losing control of its own dominance narrative.
+And while Washington hunts for a pilot in Iranian mountains, Beijing quietly negotiates with Qatar on Strait of Hormuz risks.

-Concealment of Chinese technological support for Iranian air defense
+Omission of Chinese technological support to Iranian air defense

-Civilizational guardian framing that masks commercial interests in Iran
+Civilizational guardian framing masks commercial interests in Iran

-Silence on China's own maritime losses in the South China Sea
+Silence on China's own fleet losses in the South China Sea

 Discover how another country covers this same story.